grutt/stupid-simple-nys-covid-vaccine-alert/Readme.md

-# Bad Covid Vaccine Availibilty Script
+# Bad NYS Covid Vaccine Availibilty Script

 A very bad script to check if there are any vaccine slots available in NYS.